PeaString/developer-exercise/README.md

     Add new checks in Assignment.java to run checks on the features you have added.
 - Add a unique feature and add this feature to the README with a description of what it is supposed to do and checks in Assignment.

+# Spell Caster System
+The spell caster system allows players to cast various magical spells ( a whole two of them ).
+So long as they have the required items that is!

 ## Publishing
 Fork this repository and add scipio3000 to the repository.
 PM scipio3000 with the link to your repository once you are done with the assignment